The Bill of Rights

 One of its functions is to define the process of amending the Constitution, which it does by example.

-Its purpose is to further define your relationship with your employee government and confirm your authority to “Make it Better” as an Owner Manager.
+Its purpose is to further define your relationship with your employee government and confirm your authority to “Make it Better” as a Citizen Owner Manager.

 Making it better is the first right and the first duty of all factual American citizens, as established by the Declaration of Independence.